EdwardRees/EdwardRees/README.md

 - Based in San Francisco, California

-- Working on creating Programming Curriculums
+- Working on creating Programming Curriculums and a Mental Health Journal Application

 - Pursuing my Bachelors of Science in Computer Science and my Masters of Arts in Teaching